yet-another-personal-assistant/pa-core/README.md

 Main repository for simple virtual personal assistant.

+`router.py` is the central component for routing messages between user channels and brains.

+`tcp.py` is an endpoint that connects to a running router and listens for incoming TCP connections.

-`main.py` allows direct access to PA using CLI.
-Commands are forwarded to the `pa-brain` component which is started separately.
+`local.py` is an endpoint that connects to a running router and allows access to PA using CLI.

-`server.py` allows remote access to PA.
-It accepts TCP connections and forwards commands to `pa-brain`.
+`incoming.py` is an endpoint that creates a named pipe that accepts system events and forwards them to router.

+`app.py` is a main script for starting the application.
+It starts the router and two endpoints -- tcp and incoming.

+`main.py` and `server.py` are deprecated scripts. `main.py` is
+essentially a `router.py`+`local.py` and `server.py` is
+`router.py`+`tcp.py`

 ## Configuration

-Configuration is defined in `config.yml` file.
+Currently two separate configuration files are used: `config.yml` and `config_new.yml`.
 Example of `config.yml`:

     variables:
       translator_socket: tmpfile